lucaszhuang1210/language-architecture-lab/README.md

 ### template-adt-scoping
 Explores the design of parameterized abstract data types and variable scoping mechanisms in programming languages.
 Implemented using a C++ template `Vector` class, this project examines how languages support generic ADTs, contrasts static vs. dynamic scoping, and demonstrates the behavior of shallow and deep copies in memory management.

+---

+### pure-lisp-programming
+Builds a simple Lisp program to explore functional programming concepts.
+Pure functional programming relies entirely on recursion, without using variables, loops, or mutable state.
+Focuses on purely functional language design, first-class and higher-order functions, and the foundations of functional computation and evaluation.
+Demonstrates how